ST10364151/Part2-payment-portal/README.md

 The database credentials and secrets in this submission are for **academic demonstration only**:

-- ✅ Used for coursework evaluation
+-  Used for coursework evaluation
-- ⚠️ Not suitable for production use
+-  Not suitable for production use
-- 🔒 Will be rotated/revoked after grading
+-  Will be rotated/revoked after grading

 **In Production Environment:**
 - Never commit `.env` files to version control
-- Use environment-specific secrets management (AWS Secrets Manager, Azure Key Vault)
+- Use environment-specific secrets management
 - Rotate credentials regularly
 - Implement IP whitelisting on database
 - Use read-only users for demos
 - Enable database audit logging
 - Set up monitoring and alerts

----

-## 📄 License & Attribution

-**Course**: APDS7311 - Application Development Security
-**Student**: ST10320489
-**Year**: 2025
-**Institution**: Varsity College

-This project demonstrates secure coding practices and implements industry-standard security measures for a financial application.

----

-## 🎓 Learning Outcomes Demonstrated

-### Security Implementation
-✅ Password hashing (bcrypt + pepper)
-✅ Input validation & sanitization
-✅ Rate limiting & brute force protection
-✅ SSL/TLS encryption
-✅ JWT authentication
-✅ Security headers (Helmet.js)
-✅ CORS configuration
-✅ Error handling & logging

-### Full-Stack Development
-✅ React frontend with modern UI/UX
-✅ Node.js/Express backend
-✅ MongoDB Atlas cloud database
-✅ RESTful API design
-✅ Responsive design
-✅ State management
-✅ Form validation

-### DevOps & Best Practices
-✅ Environment configuration
-✅ Code organization & structure
-✅ Git version control
-✅ Documentation (README)
-✅ Error handling
-✅ Logging & monitoring
-✅ Testing workflows

 ---